Hello and welcome to Spikes guide to fitting Chrome side grills.....starring

 A toothpick or similar.

-A large flat bladed screwdriver or similar (even a spatula!)
+A large flat bladed screwdriver or similar (even a spatula!) |

-1.Place masking tape around the whole of the side vent making sure it goes around the lip as well to protect the paintwork.
+1.Place masking tape around the whole of the side vent making sure it

 (here's the brown trouser moment)

-Insert the large bladed screwdriver in the middle of the top edge of the vent carefully.
+Insert the large bladed screwdriver in the middle of the top edge of

 2.Raise screwdriver handle upwards JUST ENOUGH to released the top clip.